 I previously completed a SSHRC-funded digital humanities project on contrasting views of Jack the Ripper’s London.
 This heart of the project is titled "Mapping Ripper's Whitechapel," an open-access website tracing popular representations of crime, poverty, and sexuality in the Victorian press from 1885-1895.

-I am currently working on a SSHRC-funded project on ideas of men's mental illness in the British military before ideas of shell shock.
-It explores military psychiatry, ideas of trauma and the horrors of war in the nineteenth century.
+I am currently working on a SSHRC-funded project on ideas of men's mental illness in the British military before shell shock.
+This project focusses on military psychiatry and treatment options at the time.